Garden State Equality is New Jersey’s statewide advocacy and education organization for the lesbian, gay, bisexual, and transgender community.

 Creating Safe Space For Youth

 At Garden State Equality’s Youth Caucus, youth from across New Jersey – LGBT, straight and questioning – learn to advocate for equality and school safety.
-Meetings take place every Monday from 3pm to 4:30, either at a designated meeting place (usually 40 South Fullerton Ave, Montclair, NJ), or via Google Hangout.
+Meetings take place every Monday from 3pm to 4:30 (on hiatus during summer months), either at a designated meeting place (usually 40 South Fullerton Ave, Montclair, NJ), or via Google Hangout.
 If you’d like to take part in Youth Caucus, email contact@GardenStateEquality.org.

 LGBT seniors face complex challenges.
 Seniors sometimes feel the need to reenter the closet when they begin receiving senior services; they need culturally competent health care; as they enter into senior housing programs, they need housing administrators and landlords that are friendly toward the LGBT community and know how to make LGBT seniors feel safe; the list goes on.